Are at-home online counselors qualified?

 By 2010, more people were using the online option worldwide.
 Several studies in Sweden reported that online CBT services offered by an approved therapist in the country proved effective for treating depression, anxiety, substance abuse, eating disorders, gambling and marijuana dependence.
 Although many individuals opt to receive these treatments, they may wonder whether the therapists are as qualified as in-person therapists.

-Many online platforms and individual private practice therapists work online.
+Many online platforms and individual one-on-one practice therapists work online.
 When looking for a therapist, look for one accredited by the American Psychological Association or State Board.
 If a therapist does not appear to be licensed or does not work for a platform that ensures licensure, they may not be qualified to provide counseling.

 Unqualified or "free" counselors from non-reputable counseling agencies or counseling services could offer unhelpful advice or cause worsening symptoms.
 Meeting someone who has not been licensed can be like meeting someone on a social media platform and asking for advice.
 Online chats can offer support but are not a replacement for medical advice.